Volta is my homage to Wallace Berman.

 It’s also an assemblage and a little magazine that’s published whenever I can make it happen.

-I named it after James Joyce’s one and only (failed) business venture — The Volta Theater at 45 Mary Street in Dublin.
-The Volta Theater was opened in 1909 and was Ireland’s very first movie house…although the very first movie to ever screen in Ireland didn’t take place at The Volta…which is probably why The Volta failed.
+I named it after James Joyce’s one and only (failed) business venture.
+It was called The Volta Theater.
+The Volta was located at 45 Mary Street in Dublin.
+Opened in 1909, it was Ireland’s very first movie house.
+Although the very first movie to ever screen in Ireland didn’t take place at The Volta.
+Which is probably why it failed?
+I mean it takes a really shitty businessman to open a movie theater in 1909 only to have it fail.
+Thank goodness.
+What if The Volta was a success?

 Some have even claimed The Volta as myth, as far as it being Ireland’s very first movie house, but that really doesn’t matter, does it?